19hours/sg-statutes/Acts/Income Tax Act.md

 (14C) Section 14D(4) and (5) shall apply in relation to the allowance for the capital expenditure referred to in subsection (14B) as they apply in relation to the deduction of the expenditure and payments referred to in section 14D(1)(aa) and (c), subject to the following modifications:

-(a) a reference to the amount of the expenditure or payments is a reference to the amount of the allowance;
+(a) a reference to the amount of the expenditure or payments (after deducting any amount in respect of which an election for a cash payout has been made under section 37I) is a reference to the amount of the allowance, after deducting any amount in respect of which an election for a cash payout has been made under section 37I;

+[Act 29/2010 wef Y/A 2011 & Sub Ys/A:2010-ACT-29]

 (b) a reference to unabsorbed losses is a reference to unabsorbed allowances; and